 Each time a student evaluation is completed, an action plan is prepared.
 It describes what initiatives and measures the evaluation results in.
 Read more about the individual student-oriented studies:

 SDU conducts a number of bridge-building activities and student recruitment events, such as Open House events, study practices and test-based admission.
 The activities are continuously evaluated to improve their quality.

 The evaluations are carried out by the units and faculties responsible for the individual activity.

-Study commencement survey
+Study commencement survey and master introduction survey

 In connection with commencing studies, a questionnaire survey is carried out among all new Bachelor, Master and professional Bachelor students.
 It examines the students' general satisfaction and perception of the start of their studies at SDU.